SethuSenthil/twilightMode/README.md

 batteryLevelSet (int) - the battery level threshold in which you want dark mode to start

 illuminanceTolerance (double/long) - the illuminance value threshold you want darkmode to evoke (we recommend you dont override this value and keep the default)

+# Development
+To compile the library your self:
+` npm i` - to instal the compiler dependencies
+`npm start` - to build the library